loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 registers when working with them.

 Integers are currently also simple, as they are also the size of a word.
-This might however change in the future as it is useful to have access to integers of different sizes, especially so when working with a systems-level language.
+This may however change in the future as it is useful to have access to integers of different sizes, especially so when working with a systems-level language.
 When these are introduced, memory alignment is something that needs to be taken into consideration.
 Function pointers and stack pointers